Marangoni convection in an evaporating droplet: Analytical and numerical descriptions: Introduction

 Under the condition b) specified above, the heat conduction equation inside the droplet can be solved independently, provided that the evaporation flux, which is connected to the temperature gradient at the droplet surface through the boundary condition $\p T/\p n=-LJ_s(r)/k$, is determined by~(\ref{JDeegan}).
-We will carry out such numerical calculations and, following~\cite{HuLarsonMicrofluid}, fit the obtained quasistationary temperature at the droplet surface with the relation
+We obtain numerically the surface temperature distribution of the drop under the time independent conditions, which is justified by the quasistationarity of the evaporation process (see the condition c) above).
+We use a fitting procedure for a surface temperature which will be explained in more detail in Sec.~\ref{AnalysisSec}.
+The following relation fits the obtained quasistationary temperature at the droplet surface with high accuracy, where the parameters $a$, $b$, $c$ and $\Delta T$ were placed in Table~\ref{TfitTable}:

-where $\Delta T$ is the temperature difference between the apex of the droplet and the substrate, and the fitting parameters $a$, $b$ and $c$ will be specified in Section~\ref{AnalysisSec}.
+Here $\Delta T$ is the temperature difference between the apex of the droplet and the substrate.
+The droplet and fluid properties in Table~\ref{ParamTable} were used during the numerical simulation.

+For small contact angles the surface temperature distribution will be obtained analytically in Sec.\ref{LubriSec}.
+This allows completely analytical description of the Marangoni convection in the lubrication approximation for an evaporating droplet, as distinct from the previous considerations in~\cite{HuLarsonMicrofluid,HuLarsonMarangoni}.

 The next step is the calculation of the fluid velocities in the droplet, where the obtained profile of the surface temperature enters the boundary condition at the droplet surface through the corresponding surface tension.
-This is the central problem of the present paper.
-It was found in~\cite{Deegan2000,HuLarsonMicrofluid,HuLarsonMarangoni} that this problem allows an approximate analytical description at least for the case of relatively flat droplets (see Sec.~\ref{LubriSec}).
-The derivation of the analytical description of the fluid flow employs only the boundary conditions and the mass balance equations and does not use the Navier-Stokes equations.
-In this paper we will generalize the existing approximate analytical descriptions and will compare in detail the analytical and the numerical results for various droplets.
+It was found in~\cite{Deegan2000,HuLarsonMicrofluid,HuLarsonMarangoni} that this problem allows an approximate analytical description at least for the case of droplets with relatively small contact angles (see Sec.~\ref{LubriSec}).
+The derivation of the analytical description of the fluid flow employs only the boundary conditions and the mass balance equations, without explicitly solving the Navier--Stokes equations.